Slicer/Slicer/Docs/developer_guide/extensions.md

 Assuming your extension is named `AwesomeTool`, generally, we suggest to name the extension repository `SlicerAwesomeTool`.
 Doing so will minimize confusion by clearly stating that the code base is associated with Slicer.

 We suggest to use the `Slicer` prefix in the extension name, too, when the extension is a Slicer interface to some third-party library (such as SlicerOpenIGTLink, SlicerElastix, SlicerANTs SlicerOpenCV).

-### What is the Extensions Index?

-The ExtensionsIndex is a repository containing a list of [extension description files](#extension-description-file) `*.s4ext` used by the Slicer [Extensions build system](#extensions-build-system) to build, test, package and upload extensions on the [extensions server](#extensions-server).

-The ExtensionsIndex is hosted on GitHub: <https://github.com/Slicer/ExtensionsIndex>

-Each branch of the repository contains extension descrtiption files that corresponds to the same branch in the Slicer repository.
-For example, `master` branch contains descriptions for Slicer `master` branch, and `4.11` branch contains extension descripions for Slicer's `4.11` branch.

-Extension developers have to make sure that the extension description in each branch of the Extensions index is compatible with the corresponding Slicer version.
-Extension developers often create the same branches (`master`, `4.11`, `4.13`, ...) in their repository and they specify this branch name in the extensions descriptor file.

 ### Where can I find the extension templates?